chicagolug/chicagolug-pelican/content/news/2014-01-26-hello-world.rst

     :date: YYYY-MM-DD HH:MM
     :category: News (all blog posts should be under this category)
     :tags: Tag One, Tag Two, Another Tag

+Without that metadata, the blog post won't post at all.
+We'll all be sad.

 Post Sections
 -------------